pyeventsourcing/eventsourcing/docs/topics/application.rst

 If the reconstruction of an aggregate depends on obtaining and replaying a relatively large number of domain event objects, it can take a relatively long time to reconstruct the aggregate.
-Snapshotting aggregates can help to reduce access time of aggregates with lots of domain events.
+Snapshotting aggregates can help to reduce the time it takes to reconstruct aggregates, and hence reduce the access time of aggregates with lots of domain events.

 Snapshots are stored separately from the aggregate events.
 When snapshotting is enabled, the application object will have a snapshot store assigned to the